lusis/Noah/README.md

 (make sure redis is running)

 ## Install
-You can either do `gem install noah` or `git clone git://github.com/lusis/Noah.git noah` and do the `bundle` dance.
+You can either do `gem install noah`, `git clone git://github.com/lusis/Noah.git noah` and do the `bundle` dance or download `noah.war` from the downloads link.

 ## Setup
 There is no specific configuration file in use anymore.
 Everything is configured via command-line options to the noah binary or stored in config.ru.